Shadowsocks-NET/OpenOnlineConfig/docs/0001-open-online-config-v1.md

 The `version` field MUST match the version of the Open Online Config protocol.

-The `certSha256` field MUST be present for a self-signed certificate, and MUST be omitted when it's from a publicly-trusted CA. The JSON string MAY be minified to fit in one line.
+The `certSha256` field is required when using a self-signed certificate.
+With a publicly-trusted certificate, this field SHOULD be omitted.

+The JSON string MAY be minified to fit in one line.

 ## 3. API Specification